 Have you ever wondered how tattoo trends have changed throughout the years?
 Tattoos have been around for years.
 Longer than you think.
-Let’s take a trip down tattoo memory lane.
+Let’s take a trip down the tattoo memory lane.

 3200 BC – THE ORIGINAL INK